MvRens/MassiveKnob/README.md

 **Nice to have**
 1. Physical buttons to switch the active device
-a. by changing the Windows default output device
+  - by changing the Windows default output device
-b. by running a VoiceMeeter macro
+  - by running a VoiceMeeter macro
 2. Corresponding LEDs to indicate the currently active device
 3. OSD
 4. API / plugins to use extra knobs and buttons for other purposes